B.S.N. Program for Students Who Are Not Registered Nurses

 To be admitted to the B.S.N. program as freshman nursing majors, students must meet general admission criteria/regulations for Georgian Court University as well as specific grade, SAT/ACT score, high school course, and English/mathematics placement requirements as well as a nursing pre-entrance examination, which may be waived at the discretion of the nursing admission committee.
 They must also have appropriate psychomotor, cognitive, and sensory capabilities to function in the professional nursing role.
 They must be able to tolerate physically demanding and stressful situations.

-Transfer students must have a minimum 3.20 GPA and have earned a grade of B- or better in all sciences (e.g., Anatomy and Physiology, Chemistry, Microbiology), and required mathematics taken.
-A grade of B- or better must be earned in ANY science or math class taken during the first enrollment in the course.
-For example, if a student is enrolled in any nursing required science or math courses and earns less than a B-, the student is not eligible to apply for admittance into the Georgian Court–Hackensack Meridian Health School of Nursing even if the student retakes the course and earns the required B-.
+Transfer students must have a minimum 3.20 GPA and have earned a grade of C+ or better in all sciences (e.g., Anatomy and Physiology, Chemistry, Microbiology), and required mathematics taken.
+A grade of C+ or better must be earned in ANY science or math class taken during the first enrollment in the course.
+For example, if a student is enrolled in any nursing required science or math courses and earns less than a C+, the student is not eligible to apply for admittance into the Georgian Court–Hackensack Meridian Health School of Nursing even if the student retakes the course and earns the required C+.

 The nursing curriculum is designed to progress logically from simple to more complex material and builds continuously on knowledge and skills from previous courses.
 All nursing courses must, therefore, be taken in sequence so that students achieve increasing levels of professional competency.
-A minimum grade of B- is required in all of the natural sciences and mathematics courses (BI213 Human Anatomy & Physiology I, BI214 Human Anatomy & Physiology II, BI219 Microbiology, CH151 Chemistry for the Health Sciences, MA103 Introduction to Statistical Thinking) and all nursing courses for progression to the next courses in the sequence.
-Students may earn less than a B- in or withdraw from only one nursing (NU prefix) course only one time to remain in the program.
+For all students regardless of matriculation date, a minimum grade of C+ is required in all of the natural sciences and mathematics courses (BI213 Human Anatomy & Physiology I, BI214 Human Anatomy & Physiology II, BI219 Microbiology, CH151 Chemistry for the Health Sciences, MA103 Introduction to Statistical Thinking) for progression to the next courses in the sequence.
+A minimum grade of B- is required in all nursing courses (NU prefix) for progression to the next courses in the sequence.
+Students may earn less than a B- in or withdraw from only one nursing (NU prefix) course one time to remain in the program.
 The prerequisite requirements listed for each nursing course must be successfully completed prior to enrollment in the nursing course.
-Beginning with Spring 2021 admissions, students must maintain a 3.20 overall GPA to remain in the B.S.N. program.
-Students admitted and enrolled prior to Spring 2021 must maintain a 3.00 overall GPA to remain in the B.S.N. program.
-To graduate from Georgian Court University with a B.S.N., commencing with May 2024, students must meet the following requirements: (a) the overall GPA must be 3.20 or higher with no nursing courses below the grade of a B- and (b) the nursing GPA must be 3.20 or higher.
-Prior to May 2024, students must meet the following requirements: (a) the overall GPA must be 3.00 or higher with no nursing courses below the grade of a C+; and (b) the nursing GPA must be 3.00 or higher.
-The nursing GPA is derived from the final course grade received in all nursing courses and is calculated using the same GPA formula that is used by the university for the overall GPA.
+Students must maintain a 3.0 overall GPA to remain in the B.S.N. program.
+To graduate from Georgian Court University with a B.S.N. commencing with May 2024, students must meet the following requirement: the overall GPA must be 3.0 or higher with no nursing course below the grade of B-.
+Prior to May 2024, students must meet the following requirement: the overall GPA must be 3.0 or higher with no nursing courses below a C+.

 Prior to entering the first clinical nursing courses, students must pass a Basic Life Support for Healthcare Providers course, pass a health examination, meet all the health requirements of the program, procure professional liability protection insurance in the amounts specified by the clinical placement site, and undergo a criminal background investigation.